South African Institute of Chartered Accountants

-The South African Institute of Chartered Accountants (SAICA), South Africa’s pre-eminent accountancy body, is widely recognised as one of the world’s leading accounting institutes.
-The institute provides a wide range of support services to more than 48 000 members and associates who are chartered accountants (CAs(SA)), as well as associate general accountants (AGAs(SA)) and accounting technicians (ATs(SA)).
+The South African Institute of Chartered Accountants (SAICA), South Africa’s pre-eminent body for accountants.
+The institute provides a wide range of support services to more than 48,000 members and associates who are chartered accountants (CAs(SA)), as well as associate general accountants (AGAs(SA)) and accounting technicians (ATs(SA)).

-As of June 2021, the institute has over 48 000 members.
+As of June 2021, the institute has over 48,000 members.
 SAICA provides support, advice and services to its members throughout their professional lives.
 SAICA members are business advisors, business leaders and entrepreneurs.
 SAICA members can use the accredited CA(SA), AGA(SA) or AT(SA) designations.

 Membership and qualification

-To become a student and a member of the South African Institute of Chartered Accountants the candidate needs to enroll for a BCom Accounting degree or an equivalent CA(SA) undergraduate qualification at a SAICA accredited university.
+To become a student and a member of the South African Institute of Chartered Accountants the candidate needs to enroll for an Accounting degree or an equivalent CA(SA) undergraduate qualification at a SAICA accredited university.

 Once the degree is completed the student is required to complete his Certificate in the Theory of Accounting (CTA).
 This course focuses on accounting, auditing, taxation and financial management.
 The course takes a minimum of one year and must be completed at a SAICA accredited university.